 - Data control: Can users move documentation onto personal or external devices such as USB drives?
 While it may be secure in your virtual data room, you need to know what is happening to sensitive information.

 The level of service you receive shouldn’t stop once you’re past the salesperson.
 There are a number of things you should look for, including:

 - Support: What type of support will you receive?
 You should put a service level agreement (SLA) in place to outline exactly what will be included, such as technical support or full project management.
 You should also confirm whether this will be 24/7 and whether there are any limitations in place.

 - Reputation: In the tech world there are a lot of companies that emerge only to die away a few years later, and you cannot afford to take this type of risk when you have a deal at stake.
 The vendor you choose should have strong corporate backing, a prestigious client list, and a proven history.

 - Reliability: You cannot afford for the system to fail you in the middle of a crucial stage of the deal, so you need to understand how reliable the data room is and that whatever the time of day or night, your documents are accessible to everyone.

 If you’re looking at virtual data room providers, make sure you know exactly what you’re comparing when you receive a quote.
-You should look at the provider that meets your requirements, but also those that go above and beyond, offering higher levels of service and reliability that could prove to be extremely valuable as you go through your process.
+Make sure that the provider not only meets your requirements but also that they go above and beyond to offer higher levels of service and reliability that could prove to be extremely valuable as you go through the process.